robbiemanson/origin-experiments/docs/utilities/margin.md

 scss-filename: _margin.scss
 title: margin
 ---
 Our `margin` utility has a standard scale of values ranging from `xx-small` to `xx-large`.
-These can be applied using our `margin` Sass mixin, or using `u-margin--#` utility classes in HTML.
+These can be applied using our `margin` Sass mixin, or using `margin--#` utility classes in HTML.

 Values can optionally be applied only at specific [breakpoints]({{ site.baseurl }}/utilities/breakpoint).